Engee documentation

 save_everystep = false);

-Note that depending on the properties of the sparsity pattern, one may want to try alternative linear solvers such as TRBDF2(linsolve = KLUFactorization()) or TRBDF2(linsolve = UMFPACKFactorization()).
+Note that, depending on the properties of the sparsity pattern, alternative linear solvers can be tried, such as TRBDF2(linsolve = KLUFactorization()) or `TRBDF2(linsolve = UMFPACKFactorization())'.

-A completely different way to optimize the linear solvers for large sparse matrices is to use a Krylov subspace method.
-This requires choosing a linear solver for changing to a Krylov method.
-To swap the linear solver out, we use the linsolve command and choose the GMRES linear solver.
+A completely different way to optimize linear solvers for large sparse matrices is to use the Krylov subspace method.
+To switch to the Krylov method, it is necessary to choose a linear solver.
+To change the linear solver, use the linsolve command and select the GMRES linear solver.

 @btime solve(prob_ode_brusselator_2d, KenCarp47(linsolve = KrylovJL_GMRES()),